nick42d/youtui/README.md

 - only returns albums and songs

 \* only the tracking url from get song is implemented - as GetSongTrackingUrl.

+\* Note, significantly dynamic pages, such as Get Home are not currently planned.

 ## Developer notes
 See the wiki for additional information